 Why I’ve found this hard to write is that what I found on my return was not what I left behind, and although I hope this feeling is only down to the exhaustion of being on tour, my heart tells me not.

-It was as if I left that place, warm and aglow, beautiful as ever, its skin shining and rosy, but on returning I found it was changed - but only when I go close enough to see it.
-Only now, when I looked closer, maybe my eyes only seeing because I loved it so, and because I’d not been there to witness the change, I saw a skin a little paler, hair a little grey, eyes sore with tears, that rosiness and goodness somewhat lessened.
+It was as if I left that place, warm and aglow, beautiful as ever, its skin shining and rosy, but on returning I found it was changed - but only when I got close enough to see it.
+Only now, when I looked closer, maybe my eyes only seeing because I loved it so and because I’d not been there to witness the change, I saw a skin a little paler, hair a little grey, eyes sore with tears, that rosiness and goodness somewhat lessened.

-I’ve always admired the SNP, who out classed a labour party who got complacent, that their electorate where bound to them by blood.
+I’ve always admired the SNP, who outclassed a labour party who got complacent, that their electorate was bound to them by blood.
 Alex Salmond is probably one of the UK’s best politicians, the classic charismatic leader who runs rings around both the opposition and the media (take for example his trap of going to an unveiling of a new portrait of him instead of a debate on Syria - with Salmond there are no gaffs.)
-Now I think such a man as Salmond plays as long and complex game, and if I was to be cynical for just a moment he used the most dangerous leverage there is in politics in order to achieve ultimate power: nationalism, Scottish independence - in the short term - offering him a throne he’s probably keep for the rest of career (and he’d probably do a good job at it).
+Now I think such a man as Salmond plays a long and complex game, and if I was to be cynical for just a moment he used the most dangerous leverage there is in politics in order to achieve ultimate power: nationalism, Scottish independence - in the short term - offering him a throne he’s probably kept for the rest of career (and he’d probably do a good job at it).
 Unfortunately even a man with so much skill could not overcome a nation, who I think, beyond Glasgow and Edinburgh, are pretty conservative, a mindset brewed in a tough landscape and history.
-Offer this up to the Italians, north split from south, and you’d have a landslide in favour.
+Offer this up to the Italians, north split from the south, and you’d have a landslide in favour.
 But Edinburgh is not Rome, and so they lost.

-I knew people on both sides of the line, and to be honest it was pretty fucking savage, and if there were automatic weapons in abundance maybe we’d have seen civil war, or if not, there would have been blood in the streets, as well as in the campaign offices, pubs, kabab shops and school gates.
-The fight got ugly, and as is always the case when nationalism is let lose and vomits into mens ears (and women and children), out came anger and hate, that everything was at stake, the future no less, to either march into the bright glory of a Nordic lite utopia, or continue the long and dark enslavement to Westminster.
+I knew people on both sides of the line, and to be honest, it was pretty fucking savage, and if there were automatic weapons in abundance maybe we’d have seen civil war, or if not, there would have been blood in the streets, as well as in the campaign offices, pubs, kabab shops and school gates.
+The fight got ugly, and as is always the case when nationalism is let loose and vomits into men’s ears (and women and children), out came anger and hate, that everything was at stake, the future no less, to either march into the bright glory of a Nordic lite utopia, or continue the long and dark enslavement to Westminster.

 But the SNP lost.
 But worst still I think Scotland lost as well, the country not the country it had been the day before the result, proud and strong and unified.

 Driving along, and feeling a sense that things were different, I switched on first ministers questions live from the Scottish parliament.
-The first minister Nicola Sturgeon always seemed like an fine replacement for Salmond, clear and strong, and like many Scottish woman, not a woman to fuck about with.
+The first minister Nicola Sturgeon always seemed like a fine replacement for Salmond, clear and strong, and like many Scottish women, not a woman to fuck about with.
 I know that many hearing her during the UK elections voiced the opinion that they wished they could vote her in instead of the rest.
-I felt that the SNP let there side down on entering parliament by not following traditions, clapping, sitting in Dennis Skinners seat etc, as this was simply appealing to a sort of base in stink in people, that tradition, although dusty and arcane, where also sacred, that very often we think so much about the balanced ecosystem in nature, but not the one in our society and culture and finely balanced understanding of ourselves.
+I felt that the SNP let their side down on entering parliament by not following traditions, clapping, sitting in Dennis Skinner’s seat etc, as this was simply appealing to a sort of base in stink in people, that tradition, although dusty and arcane, were also sacred, that very often we think so much about the balanced ecosystem in nature, but not the one in our society and culture and finely balanced understanding of ourselves.
 To fuck around like kids did the SNP no favours.
 Back then the SNP seemed to be offering a new kind of politics, so switched on to questions time, wanted to hear Sturgeon in action.

-The first item was when Sturgeon was asked by the labour politician what engagements she had for the rest of the day:
+The first item was when Sturgeon was asked by the Labour politician what engagements she had for the rest of the day:

 “Later today I’ll reply to the email that Jeremy Corbin sent me yesterday, asking what he should ask at prime ministers questions next week.
-The email said “In just over two months we’ve already achieved so much together”.
+The email said, “In just over two months we’ve already achieved so much together”.
 I think Jeremy Corbin is being modest, chairman Mao is doing even more than me to destroy the labour party” at which point the majority of the parliament laughed.

 But I don’t live in the UK anymore, let alone Scotland, so it doesn’t matter what I think, and no doubt my many Scottish readers will be angry for even calling the first ministers style questionable, but then I am English.

-No that didn’t bother me - it’s who the Scotts voted for, they must think the SNP and their nationalist anti-Westminster, anti-English doctrine, one based more on myth than fact, on victim hood and self pity is one worth supporting, after all it’s working well for Putin - who’s also suffering a down turn in oil revenue (only look out for a rise in more overt and right wing nationalism if the schools and hospitals and systems of society don’t match the rhetoric - the doorstep of No.10 Downing Street is only so big).
+No that didn’t bother me - it’s who the Scotts voted for, they must think the SNP and their nationalist anti-Westminster, anti-English doctrine, one based more on myth than fact, on victimhood and self-pity is one worth supporting, after all, it’s working well for Putin - who’s also suffering a downturn in oil revenue (only lookout for a rise in more overt and right-wing nationalism if the schools and hospitals and systems of society don’t match the rhetoric - the doorstep of No.10 Downing Street is only so big).

-No - I don’t care about politics, and wish with all my heart the SNP dream shakes off the shitty cloak of myth and shows the rest of the UK how to govern in a new way.
+No - I don’t care about politics and wish with all my heart the SNP dream shakes off the shitty cloak of myth and shows the rest of the UK how to govern in a new way.

-No what I felt was something else, related but not so easy to spot in a newspaper or on the radio.
+No, what I felt was something else, related but not so easy to spot in a newspaper or on the radio.
 All the time I was in Scotland I felt as if I was in another country, not the one I’d left.
-Were once I felt hospitality I felt hostility.
+Where once I felt hospitality I felt hostility.
 Not everywhere, but enough to feel its undercurrent, like when I said English instead of British or Scotts in a talk, and there was a low grumble, buying petrol, bringing up the subject of politics.
-Half would not want to talk about it, as if they were guilty of murdering a dream, while others would tell me that the election was ringed, the media and papers robbing them of victory, the ‘english press’ and BBC.
-When people talked they did not talk like people who had been in a war long ago, it was if it was only yesterday, you could see in their eyes - the loss, both the victors who won nothing, and the losers who lost it all.
+Half would not want to talk about it, as if they were guilty of murdering a dream, while others would tell me that the election was rigged, the media and papers robbing them of victory, the ‘English press’ and BBC.
+When people talked they did not talk like people who had been in a war long ago, it was as if it was only yesterday, you could see in their eyes - the loss, both the victors who won nothing and the losers who lost it all.
 The country, my country, the country of my people, is - and maybe will be forever - heartbroken.